rks101/webapps/README.md

 Pay attention to security aspects while you develop portals.
 This should not be a complete after-thought or left to other teams.
 Utilize free tools and websites for ONINT.
 These steps could improve ranking of your websites/portals.

-Pay attention to HTTP response headers, TLS certificates (X.509), (vulnerable) libraries used, consider VAPT, etc.
+Check your website's [HTTP response headers](https://securityheaders.com/), TLS certificates (X.509), (vulnerable) libraries used, consider VAPT, etc.

 ----